JeffRMoore/koa/docs/api/response.md

 Basic methods for accessing the request header and the unparsed value of request header fields.
 There is support for adding and removing headers from the response.

+Headers are buffered until the entire header for the response is written.  _After that?_

 #### `response.header`